drunarayan/python4astronomy/readme.md

 ### Advanced Maths topics with Python programming include:
 1. Powers of 10
-1. Units of measure and units conversion
+1. Independent and Dependent Variables & Functions
+1. Celestial coordinates, Units & Units conversions
 1. Triangles, Circles, and Ellipses
-1. Celestial coordinate systems
-1. Trigonometry and small angle approximations
+1. Trigonometry and small angle approximation
-1. Independent and Dependent Variables & Functions
 1. Exponentials and their Functions
 1. Logarithms and their Functions

 ### Computing Skills we will teach include:
 1. Jupyter Notebooks (the backbone of JupyterLab)
 1. JupyterHub & JupyterLab (dev environment for Jupyter Notebooks adopted widely by universities)
-1. Markdown Syntax (dynamic text, images, video and code embedded publishing)
+1. Markdown Syntax (dynamic text, images, video, code, publishing
 1. LaTeX (web and github enables equation editor for research)
 1. Python (language of choice for data science and STEM publications)
 1. Matplotlib (plotting large amounts of data)